 Monthly Commentary - Pareto ESG Global Corporate Bond

-Synthetic CDS credit indices were unchanged during month of May The iTraxx Crossover index went from +249 bp at the end of April to +248 bp at the end of May.
+The synthetic CDS credit index widened during August.
+The iTraxx Crossover index went from +512bp at the end of July to +588bp at the end of August.

 Portfolio management team: